marionettejs/backbone.radio/README.md

 [![Travis Build Status](https://api.travis-ci.org/jmeas/backbone.radio.png)](https://travis-ci.org/jmeas/backbone.radio)

+Use Backbone.Radio to build large, maintainable, and decoupled applications.

 Backbone.Radio is a sophisticated pub-sub messaging system built from Backbone.Events.
 It adds semantics to your communications through the addition of two new messaging patterns, Commands and Requests.
 The three systems are bound together into Channels, which provide explicit namespacing to your communications.
-Backbone.Radio will further your goal of building decoupled, large-scale applications.

 ## Getting Started